Developing The Testing Package¶

 Inspect a GUI state like a user would.

-(Terminologies are defined in Advanced Testing).
+(Terminologies are defined in Understanding Target, Interaction and Location).
 Each of these three types of actions should have a public method in the API.

 Technically speaking, the behavior of “inspect” is very similar to “perform”, they only differ in their intent, and therefore whether they should have a returned value.
 They are separate so that test code using these methods will read more naturally, and communicate intent more clearly.